Category Archives: art

 Saving Santa Claus

-Santa’s coming to town for Macy’s annual Thanksgiving Parade.
-From the parade he’ll go into the store for Black Friday and be there for the rest of the days till Christmas.
+Santa came to town for Macy’s annual Thanksgiving Parade.
+From the parade he went into the store for Black Friday and he will be there for the rest of the days till Christmas.

-But Santa Claus is more than a salesman, isn’t he?
-He’s a saint– Saint Nicholas.
-He reminds us Christmas is for giving rather than getting.
-His story of quiet giving mirrors God’s love shown in Jesus Christ.
+More than a salesman, Santa’s a saint– Saint Nicholas– and he reminds us Christmas is for giving rather than getting.
+His quiet giving mirrors God’s love shown in Jesus Christ.

 Telling his story is one of the ways we can save Santa Claus from being captured by Macys and Walmart and all the rest.
-First, take a look at our version for little children.
-Then, you might want to go on to our modest contribution for bigger children– like us:
+First, take a look at our version for little children, which has over 200,000 views on YouTube.
+How about telling that story to a real little kid you know?
+Wouldn’t you rather they know someone like him than the guy in the store in a red suit?

 St. Martin of Tours, November 11